 PhD; BNutrDiet; BAppSci (Nutr&Food)

-Dr Teasdale is an Accredited Practising Dietitian and Postdoctoral Research Fellow with UNSW Sydney and Mindgardens Neuroscience Network.
+Dr Teasdale is an Accredited Practising Dietitian and Senior Research Fellow with UNSW Sydney and Mindgardens Neuroscience Network.
 Dr Teasdale focuses on real world effectiveness and implementation research relating to nutrition and lifestyle in the field of severe mental illness.
 His research program has helped drive a clear role for dietitians in preventing and managing physical health disparities in people living with severe mental illness.

 1. Principal Chief Investigator, $40,000.
 Keeping the Body in Mind – Primary Care: an individualised lifestyle service for people living with severe mental illness in a primary healthcare setting.
 UNSW Medicine, Neuroscience, Mental Health & Addiction Theme and SPHERE Clinical Academic Group Funding; 2021.